magus/acnh-catalog/README.md

 - donate to cdn after successful setup https://acnhcdn.com/

+- image loading shimmer (react-shimmer

+- mimic catalog ui in nook phone more
+  - less horizontal padding and vertical padding
+  - move buttons out of row or to side

 - "imp part" vs "part imp", are the indices arrays needing to be joined in sorted order and removing duplicates (set > array)

 - focus input and (if necessary) scroll it into view after clicking search result (after scrolling down on search results we likely want to tap search and add another)